sfschen/ZeldovichReconPk/README.md

 Slated for public release.
 XXX = arxiv link.

-A code to calculate power spectra in real and redshift space in the Zeldovich approximation.
+A code to calculate power spectra in real and redshift space in the Zeldovich approximation, pre- and post-reconstruction.
 Based on the real-space Zeldovich code

  https://github.com/martinjameswhite/CLEFT_GSM/tree/master/HaloZeldovich.